 You can find more information about littering on the Littering subpage.

 Any subject placing packaging or packaged products on the market or into circulation, is required to file a petition for registration in the List of Subjects required to recover packaging waste, within 60 days of the day this obligation arises.

 3. Records (Section 15)

 Subjects registered in the List of Subjects (Section 14) are required: to keep regular records; announce information to the Ministry of the Environment by 15th February; keep record materials for at least 5 years; demonstrate the accuracy of data.

 4. Registration and record fee (Section 30)

 A registration fee in the value of 800 CZK is paid for registration in the List (Section 14) and a record fee in the same value is also paid for maintaining a record in this List in subsequent calendar years, always for the elapsed calendar year by 15th February of the following year.

-5. Terms and conditions for introducing packaging onto the market (Section 4)
+5. Terms and conditions for placing packaging onto the market (Section 4)

 Limit the content of heavy metals and dangerous substances in packaging

-(An obligation for subjects introducing packaging and packaging products onto the market)
+(An obligation for subjects placing packaging onto the market)